 Make an effort to spend time with your employees.
 Whether it’s formal training, performance management or a simple chat and coffee break.
 Be passionate and confident about your role and the company you work for.
 Set an example for your employees and build trust within your team.

 You may have heard the old proverb of “people don’t quit jobs, they quit managers”; a saying that shows how poor management and leadership can hinder employees engagement and retention.

 By training and hiring stellar managers, you can help by significantly increasing your employee’s engagement and lower the retention throughout your company.

 8. Give Employee Feedback.

 When working within a team, each person’s performance can show you how the team is working as a whole.
-If one person is disengaged or struggling within their performance; offer and give them positive feedback, it will facilitate and make them aware of their situation and how best to overcome and fix it.
+If one person is disengaged or struggling within their performance; offer and give them positive feedback.
+It will facilitate and make them aware of their situation.
+Maybe even how best to overcome and fix it.

 HR professional, Tracy Russell, put in a recent blog interview amidst US local councils, that it’s about “developing a culture based on open communication, so your employees feel comfortable to give their honest opinion and trust it will be actioned.”

 I once had an exit interview where I was asked to fill out a questionnaire on my time working for that company.
 I was told to be honest and open.
 After I completed the form, I instantly regretted what I wrote, as I was scared of who would read it.
 Despite the fact, I no longer worked there.
 I didn’t want any negativity to circulate my name and time there.
 Unfortunately, my time at that company was not a positive one, and I never felt that I could be honest.
 You never want to impact your employees in this matter negatively.
 Throughout their employment and even after, you want to build a relationship on trust so they can share with you feedback; whether you like it or not.